Roots and Radishes

 Easy Lemon Dill Hummus

 Friends, get your pita chips, crackers, and veggies ready, because this easy lemon dill hummus is smooth, creamy, and made for hardcore snacking!
-Spring is a time for fresh herbs and bright flavors, so we're coming in hot with bright lemon and fresh dill.
+Perfect for sharing with a group or enjoying for yourself, this silky smooth hummus recipe might just be your new favorite.
+Spring and summer are a time for fresh herbs and bright flavors, and the combination of lemon and dill is pretty hard to beat-just like in this lemon dill salmon and one skillet chicken with leeks and farro.
+Let's make some hummus!

 Jump to: